*When reading poetry on a mobile device, we recommend orienting your screen horizontally.

 Siegfried's debut pamphlet When Love Came To The Cartoon Kid is published by Telltale Press, with its title poem nominated for the 2015 Forward Prize for Best Single Poem.

-Get to know Siegfried by checking out our exclusive interview with him on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Siegfried on the Orson's Publishing blog.